joelchrono12/joelchrono12.ml/_posts/2024-02-24-out-of-the-silent-planet.md

 It was a glad surprise that only took me longer to read because of the amount of work that I've had lately.
 I really need to get back into reading before bed, but for that I may have to start collecting physical book or get an e-ink reader because my phone is too distracting at home.

-Anyway, this book was great, and quite an interesting continuation after what [Childhood's End](/blog/childhoods-end-review) think of alien life and humanity itself.
+Anyway, this book was great, and quite an interesting continuation after the ideas [Childhood's End](/blog/childhoods-end-review) showed about alien life and humanity itself.

 This is day 17 of [#100DaysToOffload](https://100daystooffload.com)